boubaca/python-components/exercises/labmodule01/README.md

 ## Lab Module 01

-Be sure to implement all the PIOT-CDA-* issues (requirements) listed at [PIOT-INF-01-001 - Chapter 01](https://github.com/orgs/programming-the-iot/projects/1#column-9974937).
+Be sure to implement all the PIOT-CDA-* issues (requirements) listed at [PIOT-INF-01-001 - Lab Module 01](https://github.com/orgs/programming-the-iot/projects/1#column-9974937).

 ### Description